 Your body undergoes a lot during a massage.
 Your tissue is being physically manipulated, blood circulation is increased, and your body is working to remove more toxins than before.

 With all these things going on, your body needs time to rest and recover.
 Exerting yourself through exercise can force your body to halt its recovery, leaving you feeling exhausted.

 What should I do after a massage?

-If you shouldn’t do any strenuous exercise, you might wonder what you should do after your massage instead.
+If you shouldn’t do any intense workouts after a massage, you might be wondering what you should do instead.
 We mentioned doing light exercises and resting, but let’s go over a few more.

 You should stay hydrated and drink a lot of water after your massage.
 Drinking a lot of water can help reduce any soreness you might feel from your massage.

 Take a warm bath or hot shower